mikko-apo/ki-router.js/README.md

 ki-router.js also makes it easy to create a modern single page app in a clean way:
 * Use regular links in HTML.
 This leads to cleaner javascript and there is no more need to bind view change listeners in javascript
-* Browser support.
-Firefox, Safari, Chrome, IE10/9/8.
-Older browsers are also supported if the backend server is able to render the page fully
+* Browser support: Chrome, Firefox, Safari, IE10/9/8, Opera.
-* Gracefully degrading web app with different alternative strategies (pushState -> hashBang -> javascript but no pushState/hashBang -> no javascript)
+* Gracefully degrading web app with support for even older browsers: pushState -> hashBang -> javascript but no pushState/hashBang -> no javascript

 To use it all you need to do to is:
 * Include ki-router.js